Signed in as:

 You've come a long way Baby

 This young jennet rescue, Baby , was plagued with white line when she first arrived at six months old.
 At one point most of her hoof wall was removed to get oxygen to her foot and treat it.
-Her feet still require constant attention but she is now coming into adulthood with sound feet.
+Her feet still require constant attention but she is now happy to be handled and allow her farrier friend to give her regular trims.

 info and photos coming